If you have a great idea for a new activity, society, or club, we’d love to hear from you!

 - Having an idea for a group is really good, however there are certain criteria that mean sometimes a group cannot be formed.
 There can be a number of reasons including already having a group, or for safety reasons.

-- Have a look through the Criteria to setting up a new group and if you have any questions, please contact the societies development coordinator.
+- Have a look the Criteria to setting up a new group and ensure you are eligible to create the group.
+If you have any questions, please email the Activities Team.

 The Skills You Will Gain

 Starting and running a student group will give you skills that can help personally and professional develop!
 There are a number of skills that you can gain over your time on a student committee.
-Below we have outlined a number of these skills and attributes which are within the top 23 skills employers are looking for.
+These skills and attributes which are within the top 23 skills employers are looking for.
 If you have no other reason for being on a committee, then gaining these skills are one!
-Make sure your founders know what they can gain.

 Template Forms To Complete